 The history of Germany's Third Reich was certainly tragic, both for Germans and the world.
 If man never learned from it, then man must be woefully ignorant or extremely forgetful.
 While those who lived through those times will likely never forget, "man-in-the-street" interviews demonstrate the appalling ignorance of history among the younger generations, at least in America.
 These are the people who were surprised to learn that the movie, "Titanic" was based on a real event.
+Polls indicate that one-fourth of Americans don't even know the Earth revolves around the Sun.
 So, if the history of the Third Reich has been erased from the public consciousness, except perhaps for the numerous parodies of the movie about Hitler's last days, "Downfall", what, then, is to prevent the tragedy from repeating itself?

 To postulate that current conditions in the United States are reminiscent of Germany during the rise of the Nazis may seem far-fetched.
 Indeed, conditions now are considerably different than they were when Hitler rode his version of "Hope and Change" into power.
 We haven't suffered a "Great War" or the depth of economic troubles that Germans experienced in the 1920's and 30's.
 Nor is there anything like the Third Reich in place now.
 Yet, there are troubling indications that the pattern of events is being repeated and that conditions are being deliberately constructed to facilitate the rise of a more malignant form of fascism.